Celebrating Learning with UNISON

 should undergo the TUC training to become Union Learning

-is intensive and includes the negotiating and bargaining
+training is intensive and includes the negotiating and

-opportunity to draw in a new group of activists, in particular
+an opportunity to draw in a new group of activists, in

-a channel for successful Return to Learners into branch
+particular a channel for successful Return to Learners

-activity.
-However UNISON also realised that ULR training
+into branch activity.
+However UNISON also realised that

-may not be appropriate for people on the first step into
+ULR training may not be appropriate for people on the

 UNISON can also provide its ULRs with the